Can he dispense the wisdom of the ages? (4)

 'of the ages?' is the wordplay.

-'of' is an anagram indicator (the answer comes from or 'of' the letters).
+'of' indicates an anagram (the answer comes from or 'of' the letters).

 Can you help me to learn more?